-- The Motley Fool’s Top 5 Starter Stocks report that features the ideal stocks that should be the foundation of new investor's portfolios.
+- The Motley Fool’s Top 5 Starter Stocks report features the ideal stocks that should be the foundation of new investors’ portfolios.

-- 24/7 Monitoring: They will let you know when they believe it’s time to sell any of their stock picks
+- 24/7 Monitoring: They will let you know when they believe it’s time to sell any of their stocks

 - Toll-free customer service.
 Yes, real people answer the phone.